-SS2 Guidelines - Harassment SS2.1 There must be a policy statement for the prevention and control of harassment.
-SS2.2 Employees must be award of the harassment policy.
+SS2 Guidelines - Harassment Policy SS2.1 There must be a policy statement for the prevention and control of harassment.
+SS2.2 Employees must be aware of the harassment policy.
 SS2.3 The harassment policy must be posted in an obvious location at each company facility and every worksite.
-For companies that do not have a job trailer or an area to post relevant information on site, the harassment policy must be made readily available to all personnel, including sub-contractors.
-On site personnel can have access to this information in the form of an employee handbook, SS2.4 The policy must conform to legislative requirements.
-This includes the proper definition from the Saskatchewan Employment Act procedures 3-1(I) and must also meet all requirements under OH&S Regulation 3-25.
+For companies that do not have a job trailer or an area to post relevant information on site, the harassment policy must be made readily available to all personnel, including subcontractors.
+On site personnel can have access to this information in the form of an employee handbook, policy manuals, and/or electronic policies.
+SS2.4 The policy must conform to legislative requirements.
+This includes the proper definition from the Saskatchewan Employment Act procedures 3-1(l) and must also meet all requirements under OH&S Regulation 3-25.

-Safety and Health Program Verification Score Tech Weight hnique Emple oyed Points Awarded SS2 Harassment D 0 I SS2.1 Is there a written policy, signed and dated by current senior management?
-2 SS2.2 Are employees aware of the policy objectives?
-2 SS2.3 Is the policy posted on all work site?
-2 (DR SS2.4 Does the policy and procedure conform to government standards?
-2 Total Points Possible 8 Total Poi nts Awarded omment ts are mandatory for all deficient items.
-Please label comments with the appropriate reference number.
+Safety and Health Program Verification Score Weighting Technic ployed Points Awarded SS2 Harassment Policy D 0 1 SCSA Saskatchewan Supplemental Section. ss 2.1 Is there a written policy, signed and dated by current senior management?
+2 SS 2.2 Are employees aware of the policy objectives?
+2 SS 2.3 Is the policy posted on all worksites?
+2 0 R ss 2.4 Does the policy and procedure conform to government standards?
+2 COR® total points possible/ awarded 8